 Things to Remember

-- CURRENTGROUP is the new function that can be used inside the GROUPBY function only.
+- The CURRENTGROUP function is only the new function we can use inside the GROUPBY function.

-- CURRENTGROUP takes the reference of the grouping table.
+- The CURRENTGROUP function takes the reference of the grouping table.

-This has been a guide to Power BI GroupBy.
-Here we discuss how to group together the data by collecting the information from two different tables using Power BI GROUPBY DAX function.
-You can learn more from the following articles –
+This article has been a guide to Power BI GROUPBY.
+Here, we discuss how to group the data by collecting the information from two different tables using Power BI GROUPBY DAX function.
+You can learn more from the following articles: –